lcthomas/engl4771s25/assignments/reception-analysis.md

 - Bonus (not required but certainly helpful): The text is well-known or has become well-known, or it was or remains a bestseller, or it has won literary awards, etc.

 ## Conducting Research
 You will need to be able to find and access both professional and "amateur" reviews and discussion of your selected literary text to complete this assignment.
 Simply typing the title of your text with the word review after it into Google (e.g., "no one is talking about this" review) can sometimes turn up a lot.
-But you may also need to dig deeper, especially if your text is less well-known, newer, or if you want to access scholarly articles or reviews.
+But you may also need to dig deeper, especially if your text is less well-known, newer or older, or if you want to access scholarly articles or reviews.

 Resources:
 - The [Additional Readings page](https://lindsaythomas.net/engl4771s25/additional-readings.html){:target="_blank"} on this course site includes selected reviews of our course texts.